RomanPodkovyrin/Notes/languages/java/java8.md

 For example, `list.stream().filter(x -> x > 0).map(x -> x * 2).sum()` is a stream expression that filters a list of numbers by keeping only the positive ones, doubles each element, and returns the sum of the resulting list.

 TODO:

 - **Default methods**: You can provide default implementations for interface methods, which can be overridden by implementing classes if needed.
 Default methods enable backward compatibility and multiple inheritances of behaviour in interfaces.
 For example, `interface A { default void foo() { System.out.println("A"); } }` is an interface with a default method foo().
 - **Method references**: You can refer to existing methods by name instead of writing lambda expressions.
 Method references are useful when you want to pass a method as an argument to another method or use it as a constructor reference.
 For example, `System.out::println` is a method reference that refers to the println method of the System.out class.
 - **Optional**: A new class that represents a value that may or may not be present.
 Optional helps you avoid null pointer exceptions and write more robust code by forcing you to explicitly handle the absence of a value.
 For example, `Optional<String> name = Optional.ofNullable(getName()); name.ifPresent(System.out::println);` is an example of using Optional to get a name from a method that may return null and print it if it is present.
-    - `Functional interface`

 ## Source